 This move helps you bend over or get in and out of cars.

-Stand behind your kitchen counter, without holding on, and slowly lift one foot off the floor.
-The goal is to stay balanced for 20 seconds without grabbing counter.
+Stand behind your kitchen counter without holding on, and slowly lift one foot off the floor.
+The goal is to stay balanced for 20 seconds without grabbing the counter.
 Do this move twice, then switch sides.

-Do this to strengthen your legs for climbing stairs.
+Do this to strengthen your legs for climbing steps.

-Stand in front of stairs and, holding onto the banister for balance, place your left foot on a step.
+Stand in front of stairs, and hold onto the banister for balance.
+Then place your left foot on a step.
 Tighten your left thigh muscle and step up, touching your right foot onto the step.
 Keep your muscles tight as you slowly lower your right foot.
 Touch the floor and lift again.
 Do two sets of 10 repetitions.
 Switch legs after each set.

 Even if you have stiff or sore knees, walking may be a great exercise.
-Start slow and keep at it.
-Walking can ease joint pain, strengthen leg muscles, improve posture (stand tall when you walk), and improve flexibility.
+Start slow, stand tall, and keep at it.
+You can ease joint pain, strengthen your leg muscles, improve your posture, and improve your flexibility.
 It's also good for your heart.

-If you're not active, check in with your doctor before starting a new exercise program.
+If you're not active now, check in with your doctor before you start a new exercise program.

 Other exercises that are easy on the knees include biking, swimming, and water aerobics.
 Water exercise takes weight off painful joints.
 Many community and hospital wellness centers, gyms, and pools offer classes for people with arthritis.

-Being active may also help you lose weight, which takes pressure off joints.
+Being active may also help you lose weight, which takes pressure off your joints.

-For favorite activities, like golf, ask your doctor or physical therapist about how to modify painful moves.
+For favorite activities, like golf, ask your doctor or physical therapist how to safely make painful moves hurt less.

 How Much Exercise?

 Thirty minutes a day is a good goal.
-Start small, such as 10 minutes every other day.
+Start small, like with 10 minutes every other day.
 If you don't have pain, exercise more to meet the goal.

-When you start to exercise, some mild muscle soreness is normal.
+Some mild muscle soreness is normal at first.
 It's OK to work through it.
-Check with your doctor if you want to try over-the-counter pain relievers like acetaminophen, ibuprofen, or naproxen to help the soreness.
+Check with your doctor if you want to try over-the-counter pain relievers like acetaminophen, ibuprofen, or naproxen to ease the soreness.
 Ice can also help.
 Don't ignore pain in your joints, though.
-Contact your doctor if you have any.
+Let your doctor know if you have any.